Go to the Students section

 Dependants will not need to show financial evidence with their application.

-If the dependant has been sponsored by a Government or international agency for their Student dependent visa they will need to provide the sponsor’s consent that they can apply for the Graduate dependant visa.
+If the dependant has been sponsored by a Government or international agency for their Student dependant visa they will need to provide the sponsor’s consent that they can apply for the Graduate dependant visa.

 Graduate dependants are permitted to work (except as a professional sportsperson or sports coach) and study (subject to the ATAS condition in Appendix ATAS in the Immigration rules).